input-output-hk/atala-prism/credentials-verification/infra/readme.md

 * Create an AWS access key for your AWS account at https://console.aws.amazon.com/iam/home?region=us-east-2#/security_credentials.
 * Install the AWS cli and configure it using `aws configure` to use up the credentials created above.
 * Setup MFA on your AWS account at https://console.aws.amazon.com/iam/home?region=us-east-2#/security_credentials.
-* Install ‘awslogs’ from https://github.com/jorgebastida/awslogs (this enables the env.sh -w flag which will show logs from an AWS environment directly in your terminal window).
+* Install ‘awslogs’ from https://github.com/jorgebastida/awslogs.
+This is optional and enables the `env.sh -w` flag which will show logs from an AWS environment directly in your terminal window).
+* Install graphviz from https://graphviz.gitlab.io/.
+This is optional and enables the `env.sh -g` flag which produces a diagrammatic hierarchy for your environment.
 * Install 'terraform' from https://www.terraform.io/downloads.html.
 * Install dbeaver.
-To connect to the RDS database instance, you need to create a tunnel, for e.g. You are then able to connect to the RDS database using `localhost:5432` as the host
+To connect to the RDS database instance, you need to create a tunnel, for e.g. You are then able to connect to the RDS database using `localhost:5432` as the host.
 ```bash
 # substitute the correct IP address for an EC2 instance inside the VPC.
 ssh -L5432:credentials-database-test.co3l80tftzq2.us-east-2.rds.amazonaws.com:5432 -i ~/.ssh/id_rsa ec2-user@3.133.101.108